A domain name can be an important identifier for many directory resources, as part of:

 - The app ID URI for an application

 A resource in Azure Active Directory (Azure AD) can include a domain name that is already verified to be owned by the directory that contains the resource.
 Only a global administrator can perform domain management tasks in Azure AD.

 Microsoft recommends that you manage Azure AD using the Azure AD admin center in the Azure portal instead of using the Azure classic portal referenced in this article.
 For how to manage your domain names in the Azure AD admin center, see Managing custom domain names in your Azure Active Directory.

 Domain names in Azure AD are globally unique.
-A domain name can be used by a single Azure AD.
+A custom domain name can be used by only one Azure AD tenant at a time.
 If one Azure AD directory has verified a domain name, then no other Azure AD directory can verify or use that same domain name.